Zibsun/leands/docs/storymapping.md

 ## Story Map Hints

 * If your business process is non-linear, you may be tempted to enhance User tasks or other parts with additional arrows or in some other way.
 Don't do that.
 It will only waste your time and make the diagram harder to read.
 Instead, treat each section as if you're telling a simple story.
 * Sometimes business processes' parts may repeat each other (for instance, for different Actors).
-Rather than duplicate sticky notes on the following Actor diagram, just indicate differences.
+Rather than duplicate sticky notes on the following Actor diagram, indicate differences.
 * A Walking Skeleton is a technical foundation for your product.
 It will help discover most of the trouble spots.
-But don't confuse it with MVP since it is unlikely good enough to be used by end users.
+But don't confuse it with MVP since it is unlikely good enough to be used by end-users.
 * Walking Skeleton is a starting point for improving the product incrementally.
 * Prioritize layers from top to bottom.
 Separate your releases on a board with horizontal lines.
 * Your Story Map is a crucial component of your product design.
-Its creation may take from few hours to few days for a complex product.
-And that’s fine.
+Its creation may take from a few hours to a few days for a complex product.
+And that's fine.
 * Some of your stakeholders may be unable to attend.
 Review the Story Map with them when it is finished.
 * Your story map will evolve as you build the product and collect feedback.
 You may want to recreate it, for instance, with every new release.
-* Too much details at the bottom of the map is a waste of time.
+* Too many details at the bottom of the map is a waste of time.
 Your perspective will change more than once during the project, making the next release the one that matters most.

 !> You might find out that the first few releases of the product do not have any ML.

 ## When a Story Map May Be Helpful

-* When we need to build a product where ML is a critical part — but not the only one.
+* When we need to build a product where ML is critical, but not the only one.
 * When ML significantly changes existing business process.
 * When we want to identify opportunities for applying ML in a company.
 In this case, we build Story Map for business processes.